 She works to provide support to organisations to enable them to achieve their objectives by supporting them in making decisions, solving problems, exchanging ideas and information, and learning.
 She has considerable entrepreneurship experience, having started her own business and invested in a couple of small businesses over the years.
 This experience allows her to combine entrepreneurial and management skills where needed.
 She also provides training on entrepreneurship and leadership.

 She is currently studying for her master’s degree in organisational development.
 She lives in Nairobi and has worked in Kenya, Tanzania, Uganda, Rwanda, Somalia and Benin.
 Her personal interests are travelling and reading.

-She enjoys sports, appreciates travel, cuisine, and architecture, and loves making a home for her 12-year old adopted orange tabby, Samson Ferenc.
+Colette enjoys sports, appreciates travel, cuisine, and architecture, shares a large ranch-style house in Regency at Monroe, Monroe Township, New Jersey, with her 89-year parents, Silvio and Adeline, and loves making a home for her 1-year adopted orange tabby, Ginevra “Cuddles” Pario.

 Patrick Mpedzisi is an organisational development consultant with over 15 years’ experience in the NGO sector in Africa.
 During this time he opened various processes for CSOs in Africa to engage in regional processes.
 He has managed major CSO initiatives, led regional campaigns and built civil society capacities across the continent.
 He now focuses on building NGOs’ capacities to be more effective in their sustainability and resource mobilisation.

 A lawyer by profession, he also founded Mitupo.org, a platform for restoring, preserving and celebrating African culture and identity and promoting ownership of the evolution of culture.
 Prior to that, he coordinated the African Democracy Forum, was project coordinator at Southern Africa Trust and led the African Youth Parliament, among other roles.
 He also co-authored a paper on South African foreign policy and regional integration.